-Over the years technology has been changing the way we live, communicate, educate and learn.
+Over the years technology has been changing the way we learn, live, communicate and educate.
 Smartphones, laptops, social networks, unlimited access to the Internet, immediacy of information...
 Technology has become such a significant part of our everyday lives that we stopped noticing it.
 But are these changes for the good or bad?
 Have we become less creative and able to think deeply?
 How to deal with screen addictions and students’ social anxieties when it comes to face to face interactions?

 Those are the questions we have addressed to an international educator, EdTech consultant and frequent conference speaker on educational topics – Matt Harris, Ed.
 D.